Jeff Traylor: SMU

 In 2017, Traylor became the associate head coach and running backs coach for Southern Methodist University before joining the Arkansas Razorbacks in the same role.
 Both of these jobs were under coach Chad Morris who had also previously been a Texas high school coach.

 Arkansas

 For the 2018 and 2019 football seasons, Traylor served as the associate head coach and running back coach at the University of Arkansas under head coach Chad Morris.

 UTSA

 In December 2019, Traylor left the Arkansas Razorbacks football program to become the third head coach in program history at UTSA.

-He tested positive for COVID-19 on December 23, 2020, and missed the 2020 First Responder Bowl as a result.
+Traylor tested positive for COVID-19 on December 23, 2020, and missed the 2020 First Responder Bowl as a result.

 In 2021, Traylor led the Roadrunners to their best start in program history for a season, winning their first eleven regular season games before finishing the regular season 11-1.
-The UTSA Roadrunners also secured their first conference championship, defeating Western Kentucky 49-41, followed by a bowl bid to the 2021 Frisco Bowl, losing to San Diego State University by a score of 38-24 and a final record of the year of 12-2.
+The UTSA Roadrunners also secured their first conference championship, defeating Western Kentucky 49-41, followed by a bowl bid to the 2021 Frisco Bowl, losing to San Diego State University by a score of 38-24, posting a final record for the year of 12-2.